Find Affordable College Courses

 Concentrations Within Communication & Journalism

-If you plan to be a communication and journalism major, you may want to focus your studies on one of the following concentrations.
+Communication & Journalism majors may want to concentrate their studies in one of these areas.
 The table shows all degrees awarded in this field awarded for all degree levels at Marshall University.
 A concentration may not be available for your level.

 Concentration Annual Degrees Awarded